 Learning from Shingo gave her lots of satisfaction.
 Janneth graduated from his school in 2016 and since then she just couldn’t stop learning from him.
 She’s about to get her Origami Master certification this year and has become addicted to Shingo’s yearly TR Challenge!
 This is going to be the third year she participates to his competition.

 Janneth has her own business teaching how to sew and make patterns.
 She organizes sewing workshops and more in her fashion studio known as El Atelier de la Moda in Lima, Peru.
 This year she organized a dream workshop with Master Shingo Sato.
 It was very successful and he was so happy with the organization that he asked Janneth to continue organizing his workshops in Peru.
-Now they are waiting February to come soon because he’ll be back to teach TR Advanced, Origami and Creative Moulage.
+Now they are waiting for February to come soon because he’ll be back to teach TR Advanced, Origami and Creative Moulage.